Here’s everything you need to know before taking cannabis edibles.

 Tablets, capsules, and dissolvables are sugar-free.
 They’re popular for people watching sugar intake or looking for a more supplement-style edible.

-Legal testing also screens for contaminants and ensures accurate cannabinoid ratios.
+Legal testing also screens for contaminants and accurate cannabinoid ratios.

-Compared to unregulated products, licensed edibles give you reliability, transparency, and peace of mind every time you consume.
+Compared to unregulated products, licensed edibles give you peace of mind every time you consume.

-A big misconception is assuming that a high smoking or vaping tolerance automatically carries over to edibles.
-It doesn’t.
+A big misconception is assuming that a high smoking tolerance carries over to edibles.
+It doesn’t always.

-The experience tends to be more body-forward and immersive, which is why edibles often surprise people who otherwise feel “immune” to THC when smoking.
+The experience can be more immersive, which is why edibles surprise people.

-Edibles feel different than smoking or vaping and that’s the biggest surprise for first-time users.
+Edibles feel different than smoking or vaping and that’s the biggest surprise for many people.

-Instead of a quick onset, edibles take time to fully show up, and when they do, the experience tends to feel deeper, longer-lasting, and more body-forward.
+Edibles take time to fully show up.
+And when they do, the experience tends to feel deeper and lasts longer.

 You might notice changes in mood, body sensation, focus, or perception as the effects settle in.